 The Company holds a 100% leasehold interest in the Copperstone Project.
 The landlord is The Patch Living Trust.
 The current lease expires June 12, 2026.
 The lease is renewable for one or more ten-year terms at the Company's option under the same terms and conditions.
 The Company is obligated to pay for all permitting and state lease bonding, insurance, taxes, and is also required to pay an annual lease payment of US\$40,000 to the Patch Living Trust.
 In addition, the Company is obligated to pay a quarterly production gross royalty equal to 1.5% of the disposition of Metal Products by the Company.
 Total annual production gross royalty obligations for the Copperstone Property total 6%.
-Of the annual gross production royalty, 4.5% is payable to Trans Oceanic Minerals Company Ltd., a company controlled by Fahad Al Tamimi, the Company's Chairman of the Board of Directors, and 1.5% payable to the Patch Living Trust.
+Of the annual gross production royalty, 4.5% is payable to Trans Oceanic Minerals Company Ltd. ("Trans Oceanic"), a company controlled by Fahad Al Tamimi, the Company's Chairman of the Board of Directors, and 1.5% payable to the Patch Living Trust.
+Sunsequent June 30, 2020, the Company entered into an agreement to acquire a 3% royalty from TOMCL, which will reduce the aggregate Royalty on the Copperstone Gold Mine from 6% to 3% (see note 24).

-All required property payments were made with respect to the Copperstone Project as of June 30, 2019, and all claims are in good standing.
+All required property payments were made with respect to the Copperstone Project as of June 30, 2020, and all claims are in good standing.
 Although the Company has taken steps to verify title to the properties on which it is conducting exploration and in which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
 Property title may be subject to unregistered prior agreements, unregistered claims, aboriginal claims and non-compliance with regulatory and environmental requirements.
 The Company's ability to retain the rights to certain of its properties is dependent upon the Company continuing to make option payments and meet other commitments.